Fort Schlosser: Replacement

 The fort replaced Fort Petite Niagara or Fort du Portage, a small fortification built by the French (Daniel-Marie Chabert de Joncaire) which was burned by the retreating French prior to the Siege of Fort Niagara in 1759.
 The Old Stone Chimney from Fort Little Niagara was incorporated into Fort Schlosser.
 Fort Grey guarded the end of the portage in Lewiston, NY.
 Fort Niagara guards the mouth of the Niagara where it flows into Lake Ontario.

 Fort Schlosser was occupied by American troops at the start of the War of 1812, but was captured in 1813 and burned.

 The fort was located in present-day Niagara Falls, New York in what is now Niagara County, New York, near the current water intakes for the New York Power Authority off of the Robert Moses Parkway.
-Today, all that remains is the Old Stone Chimney, which was moved to near the intersection of Buffalo Avenue and the Robert Moses Parkway traffic circle.
+The remains is the Old Stone Chimney was moved to the former Porter Park near the intersection of Buffalo Avenue and the Robert Moses Parkway in 1957 to near a traffic circle about 1.5 miles from the original fort site.
+The chimney was relocated in 2015 and is fenced off with a sign providing details on the history of the fort.